givensuman/teletyperacer/README.md

 ### Run

-The easiest way to play is through with Node:
+The easiest way to play is through Node's pre-packaged executable:

 ```bash
 npx teletyperacer